PACKAGES & FREIGHT - LCLLESS THAN CONTAINER LOAD

 HOW OFTEN DO YOU SHIP?

-Presently air cargo leaves weekly and ocean cargo every other week.
+Presently air cargo leaves weekly and ocean cargo every 1 to 2 weeks.
 Vehicles and Full Container Loads are shipped on demand.

 HOW LONG DOES IT TAKE?